 Known for its association with Guru Har Krishan, the eighth Sikh guru, Gurudwara Bangla Sahib is one of the most prominent religious as well as tourist places in Delhi.
-This magnificent shrine was built by Sikh General Sardar Bhagel Singh in 1783, who supervised the construction of nine Sikh shrines in Delhi in the same year during the reign of Mughal Emperor Shah Alam II.
+It was built by Sikh General Sardar Bhagel Singh in 1783.
 Operating for all 24 hours, the Gurudwara is an example of the large-hearted nature of Sikhs.
 One of the most famous tourist attractions in Delhi, a visit to Gurudwara Bangla Sahib rejuvenates your soul.
-This place of solace is flocked by more than thousand people in one single day.

 Location - Ashoka Road, Hanuman Road Area, Connaught Place, New Delhi, Delhi - 110001

-Situated in the Chandi Chowk area of Old Delhi, Gurudwara Sis Ganj Sahib is one among the nine historical gurudwaras in Delhi.
-Built in 1783 by Baghel Singh (military general in the Punjab cantonment), the gurdwara is the martyrdom site of the ninth Sikh Guru- Guru Tegh Bahadur.
+Situated in the Chandi Chowk area of Old Delhi, Gurudwara Sis Ganj Sahib is one of the most visited gurudwaras in Delhi.
+Built in 1783 by Baghel Singh (military general in the Punjab cantonment), it is the martyrdom site of the ninth Sikh Guru- Guru Tegh Bahadur.
 The Sikh Guru was executed on the orders of the Mughal Emperor Aurangzeb on the 11th of November 1675 as he refused to convert his religion to Islam.
-Before the body could be revived and displayed for view for the devotees, it was stolen by one of the Guru’s disciples Lakhi Shah Vanjara.
-Vanjara carried the dead body to his home and burnt down his house in order to cremate his Guru.
-Today, Gurudwara Rakab Ganj Sahib stands at that spot.

 Location - Chandni Chowk Rd, Maliwara, Chatta Pratap, Chandni Chowk, New Delhi, Delhi 110006